Elijah Campbell: New York Jets

 Campbell signed with the New York Jets' practice squad on November 3, 2020.
-He was elevated to the active roster on December 5 for the team's week 13 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
+He was elevated to the active roster on December 5 for the team's Week 13 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
 He was promoted to the active roster on December 8.
 Campbell was waived on August 31, 2021.

 Miami Dolphins

 Campbell was claimed off waivers by the Miami Dolphins on September 1, 2021.
 He was placed on injured reserve on November 27.

 On March 8, 2022, Campbell re-signed with the Dolphins.
+He played in 16 games with one start at safety, mainly appearing on special teams.
 On March 7, 2023, the Dolphins tendered Campbell.
+He played in 15 games with one start at safety, again appearing mostly on special teams.

+On March 8, 2024, Campbell was re-signed for his fourth season with the Dolphins.

+On May 12, 2025, Campbell re-signed with the Dolphins.

+Personal life

+On June 26, 2021, Campbell married his girlfriend, Anisse in Ham Lake, Minnesota after getting engaged in July 2019.
+The couple had a child on April 21, 2018 named Zakai.
+The Campbells own and operate several Florida-area franchises of the açaí bowl chain restaurant Nautical Bowls.